MicrosoftDocs/Contribute/Contribute/markdown-reference.md

 |**First column A**|Cell 1A  |Cell 2A |
 |**First column B**|Cell 1B  |Cell 2B |

-Every entry in the first column must be styled as bold (`**bold**`); otherwise the tables won't be accessible for screen readers or valid for Docs.
+Every entry in the first column must be styled as bold (`**bold**`); otherwise the tables won't be accessible for screen readers or valid for Microsoft Learn.

 > [!TIP]
 > The Learn Authoring Pack for VS Code includes a function to convert a regular Markdown table into a data matrix table.
 Just select the table, right-click, and select **Convert to data matrix table**.

 ### HTML Tables

-HTML tables aren't recommended for Docs.
+HTML tables aren't recommended for Microsoft Learn.
 They aren't human readable in the source - which is a key principle of Markdown.